 Progressive Baccarat Strategy

 The progressive strategy is one of the most popular and oldest systems with games that provide even money, such as Roulette, Blackjack, and Baccarat.
 The system requires information regarding the table, including the limits such as minimum bet and the highest possible wager allowed by the table.
-This is important as the lowest bet would set your starting point as a new player, and the maximum bet would indicate how many times you can double up or progress your wager.
+This is important as the lowest bet sets your starting point as a new player, and the maximum bet would indicate how many times you can double up or progress your wager.

 Let’s assume the lowest bet on the table is $1.00, which will also represent your starting bet value.
 Should you win the first hand, simply take the profit and leave the $1 bet on the table.
 Should you lose, double the bet to $2.00, providing $4 of the hand wins.
 This will cover the $1.00 bet lost in the round before, return the $2.00 bet placed in the last round, and provide $1.00 in profit.
 The reason you need to start with the lowest bet is because a few losing hands will result in a much bigger bet as the value is doubled repeatedly.
 For example, $1.00 would become $2, $4, $8, $16, $32, $64, $128 and so on.
 However, losing 7 hands repeatedly is unlikely, but still possible.
 It’s highly recommended to have a higher than usual account balance to ensure all double up bet values are covered.

 The final rule of the progressive system is that the same bet needs to be placed until a win happens.
 For example, should the first bet be placed on Player, do not double up and move to Banker as this could easily result in multiple losing hands, increasing the wager value to massive amounts.